Arab funds among bidders for Australia's Queensland Motorways: sources

-SYDNEY Feb 6 (Reuters) - Three investment consortia, some involving funds owned by Gulf Arab governments, plan to lodge indicative bids for Australian state-owned toll road company Queensland Motorways Ltd on Friday, sources close to the transaction said.
+SYDNEY (Reuters) - Three investment consortia - two involving Gulf Arab government-owned funds - plan to lodge indicative bids for Australian state-owned toll road company Queensland Motorways Ltd on Friday, sources close to the transaction said.

-The sale would continue the push by Australian state governments to sell off large infrastructure assets to pay for capital works programs.
-Analysts have estimated Queensland Motorways could fetch about A$5 billion ($4.5 billion).
+The sale, estimated by analysts to fetch about A$5 billion ($4.5 billion), would further the push by Australian state governments to sell off large infrastructure assets to pay for capital works programs.

-The bidders include a consortium led by Australia's Hastings Funds Management which also includes Kuwait Investment Authority, a government fund, Spanish toll road operator Abertis Infraestructuras and Dutch pension fund APG Algemene Pensioen Groep, said two sources close to the deal who could not be identified as the negotiations were private.
+The bidders for Queensland Motorways include a consortium led by Australia's Hastings Funds Management which also includes sovereign wealth fund the Kuwait Investment Authority, Spanish toll road operator Abertis Infraestructuras (ABE.MC) and Dutch pension fund APG Algemene Pensioen Groep, said two sources close to the deal who could not be identified as the negotiations were private.

-Transurban Group, a major toll road operator in New South Wales and Victoria states, will team up with superannuation fund AustralianSuper and Abu Dhabi Investment Authority, another government entity, to make another bid.
+Transurban Group (TCL.AX), a major toll road operator in New South Wales and Victoria states, will team up with superannuation fund AustralianSuper and state-run Abu Dhabi Investment Authority to make another bid.

 A third bid will involve IFM Investors, which is owned by 30 Australian superannuation funds, with Canada's Ontario Teachers' Pension Plan and Borealis Infrastructure, the sources said.

-Queensland Investment Corp, the government body selling the asset, said first round bids were due on Friday and would not comment further.
+Queensland Investment Corp, the government body selling the 70 km (43 mile) toll road network, said first round bids were due on Friday and would not comment further.